jQuery API

-Description: Bind an event handler to the "keypress" JavaScript event, or trigger that event on an element.
+Bind an event handler to the "keypress" event, or trigger that event on an element.

 Note: as the keypress event isn't covered by any official specification, the actual behavior encountered when using it may differ across browsers, browser versions, and platforms.

 The keypress event is sent to an element when the browser registers keyboard input.
-This is similar to the keydown event, except in the case of key repeats.
-If the user presses and holds a key, a keydown event is triggered once, but separate keypress events are triggered for each inserted character.
-In addition, modifier keys (such as Shift) trigger keydown events but not keypress events.
+This is similar to the keydown event, except that modifier and non-printing keys such as Shift, Esc, and delete trigger keydown events but not keypress events.
+Other differences between the two events may arise depending on platform and browser.

 For example, consider the HTML: